By Andrew Galbraith and Noah Sin

 "Worries about the trade war have subsided, so investors are shifting their focus back to other things, like a stronger renminbi (or) a lower pace of rate hikes from the Fed."

-China's factory activity grew slightly in November, a private survey showed on Monday, but new export orders shrank at a faster pace and manufacturers reported they were cutting prices amid soft domestic demand.
+China's factory activity grew slightly in November, a private survey showed on Monday, with new export orders shrinking at a faster pace and manufacturers cutting prices to counter weak domestic demand.

 The downbeat readings backed Friday's official PMI survey for November which showed growth in the nation's vast factory sector had effectively stalled.